-No. Requirement How the Guideline is Addressed in the 2023 IRP 4.f A plan of different resource acquisition paths for different economic circumstances with a decision mechanism to select among and modify these paths as the future unfolds.
+No. Requirement How the Guideline is Addressed in the 2023 IRP years.
+The action plan will include a status report of the specific actions contained in the previous action plan. four years.
+4.f A plan of different resource acquisition paths for different economic circumstances with a decision mechanism to select among and modify these paths as the future unfolds.
 Volume I, Chapter 10 (Action Plan) includes an acquisition path analysis that presents broad resource strategies based on regulatory trigger events, change in load growth, extension of federal renewable resource tax incentives and procurement delays.
 4.g An evaluation of the cost-effectiveness of the resource options from the perspectives of the utility and the different classes of ratepayers.
 In addition, a description of how social concerns might affect cost effectiveness estimates of resource options.
 PacifiCorp provides resource-specific utility and total resource cost information in Volume I, Chapter 7 (Resource Options).
-The IRP document addresses the impact of social concerns on resource cost-effectiveness in the following ways: Relevant portfolios were evaluated using a range of CO2 price-policy scenarios.
+The IRP document addresses the impact of social concerns on resource cost-effectiveness in the following ways: Relevant portfolios were evaluated using a range of CO 2 price-policy scenarios.
 A discussion of environmental policy status and impacts on utility resource planning is provided in Volume I, Chapter 3 (Planning Environment).
 State and proposed federal public policy preferences for clean energy are considered for development of the preferred portfolio, which is documented in Volume I, Chapter 9 (Modeling and Portfolio Selection Results).
 In addition, distinct state filings also address clean energy.
 Volume II, Appendix G (Plant Water Consumption) reports historical water consumption for PacifiCorp's thermal plants.